spayyavula/scholartable1.0/README.md

-# Scholars Table - Educational Gaming Platform
+# Scholars Casino - Educational Gaming Platform

-Welcome to **Scholars Table**, where education meets gaming!
+Welcome to **Scholars Casino**, where education meets gaming!
 This is a comprehensive learning platform that gamifies education through interactive quizzes, coding challenges, and tournaments across multiple subjects including Mathematics, Physics, Chemistry, and Programming.

 ## 🎯 Features